 - 22. Is responsible for the preparation and fair presentation of the financial statements in accordance with the applicable financial reporting framework. - 23.
-Is responsible for compliance with the laws, regulations and provisions of contracts and grant agreements applicable to the auditee.
+Is responsible for compliance with the laws, regulations and provisions of contracts and grant agreements applicable to the auditee. - 24.
+Has not identified any instances that have occurred, or are likely to have occurred, of fraud and noncompliance with provisions of laws and regulations that have a material effect on the financial statements or other financial data significant to the audit objectives, and any other instances that warrant the attention of those charged with governance. - 25.
+Has not identified any instances that have occurred, or are likely to have occurred, of noncompliance with provisions of contracts and grant agreements that have a material effect on the determination of financial statement amounts.

-- 24. If applicable, has identified and disclosed to the auditor all instances that have occurred, or are likely to have occurred, of fraud and noncompliance with provisions of laws and regulations that have a material effect on the financial statements or other financial data significant to the audit objectives, and any other instances that warrant the attention of those charged with governance. - 25.
-If applicable, has identified and disclosed to the auditor all instances that have occurred, or are likely to have occurred, of noncompliance with provisions of contracts and grant agreements that have a material effect on the determination of financial statement amounts. - 26.
-If applicable, has identified and disclosed to the auditor all instances that have occurred, or are likely to have occurred, of abuse that could be quantitatively or qualitatively material to the financial statements. - 27.
+- 26. Has not identified instances that have occurred, or are likely to have occurred, of waste or abuse that could be quantitatively or qualitatively material to the financial statements. - 27.
 Is responsible for the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 28.
 Acknowledges its responsibility for the design, implementation and maintenance of internal controls to prevent and detect fraud. - 29.
-There have been no previous audits, attestation engagements and other studies related to the audit objectives which require implementation of recommendations. - 30.
-Acknowledges its responsibilities as it relates to non-audit services performed by the auditor, including a statement that it assumes all management responsibilities; that it oversees the services by designating William Chapman, Chief Financial Officer and Mary Temple, Controller, who possesses suitable skill, knowledge or experience; that it evaluates the adequacy and results of the services performed; and that it accepts responsibility for the results of the services.
+Has a process to track the status of audit findings and recommendations. - 30.
+Has identified for the auditor previous audits, attestation engagements and other studies related to the audit objectives and whether related recommendations have been implemented. - 31.
+Acknowledges its responsibilities as it relates to non-audit services performed by the auditor, including a statement that it assumes all management responsibilities; that it oversees the services by designating an individual, preferably within senior management, who possesses suitable skill, knowledge or experience; that it evaluates the adequacy and results of the services performed; and that it accepts responsibility for the results of the services.

-In connection with your audit of federal awards conducted in accordance with Subpart F of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for State and Federal Awards (Uniform Guidance) and the State of Texas Uniform Grant Management Standards (TUGMS), we confirm:
+In connection with your audit of federal awards conducted in accordance with Subpart F of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the state of Texas Uniform Grant Management Standards (UGMS), we confirm: